TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 My week on Twitter : 19 Mentions, 13.3K Mention Reach, 3 Likes, 3 Retweets, 641 Retweet Reach.
 See yours with sumall.com/performan… pic.twitter.com/LPHQ…

-Yesterday
+About 2 days ago

 We're excited to be named one of @DC\_Inno's 2018 Tech Madness Finalist!
 Congrats to all on the list! americaninno.com/dc/…

-About 2 days ago
+About 3 days ago

 Our biggest fans this week: @Nicole\_Kosar, @Jambrose.
 Thank you! via sumall.com/thankyou?… pic.twitter.com/SXM9…

-About 2 days ago
+About 3 days ago

 Having a tough time deciding which industry events to attend?
 Have no fear!
 We've put together a list of the top 14 digital media and publishing conferences to attend in 2018.
 We hope to see you at one of these events! bit.ly/2G7JveB via Intermarkets blog

-About 3 days ago
+About 4 days ago

 My week on Twitter : 5 Mentions, 87.2K Mention Reach, 11 Likes, 5 Retweets, 5.16K Retweet Reach.
 See yours with sumall.com/performan… pic.twitter.com/16fy…